-Range Rover Sport SUV - MPG, running costs & CO2
+Range Rover Sport review – MPG, running costs & CO2

-Choosing a diesel engine is the cheapest way to get into the Range Rover Sport lineup; the entry-level D300 utilises 48-volt mild hybrid technology to return up to 37mpg on the combined WLTP test cycle.
-The more-powerful D350 model also gets mild-hybrid assistance and only suffers a small hit to fuel economy – Land Rover claims it’ll return 36.7mpg.
+Choosing a diesel engine is the cheapest way to get into the Range Rover Sport lineup; the entry-level D250 utilises 48-volt mild hybrid technology to return just under 40mpg on the combined WLTP test cycle.
+You can get the same diesel engine with more power – badged D300 and D350 – and fuel economy is virtually identical.

-Speaking of which, every plug-in Range Rover Sport comes fitted with a 38.2kWh battery – as large as those fitted to some small fully electric cars.
-This provides a class-leading range of up to 70 miles depending on specification, wheel size and how economically one drives.
-Plugging into a 50kW public fast charger will top up the battery to 80% in around 40 minutes, whereas it’ll take around four hours to achieve the same amount of charge when using a 7kW home wall box.
+Speaking of which, every plug-in Range Rover Sport comes fitted with a 38.2kWh battery – that’s one of the largest batteries fitted to a PHEV.
+This provides a class-leading range of up to 76 miles depending on specification, wheel size and how economically one drives.

 More reviews